lufinkey/sharkle-cinnamon-desklet/README.md

 # Sharkle Desklet
-The Sharkle desklet from Night In The Woods for Cinnamon desktop
+The Sharkle desklet from the video game **Night In The Woods** for Cinnamon desktop

 ![alt tag](https://raw.githubusercontent.com/lufinkey/sharkle-cinnamon-desklet/master/preview.gif)